 Agree to another time to talk more

-How else to talk to your husband you want a divorce?
+How else should you talk to your husband when you want a divorce?

 This first discussion is simply to tell him that you want a divorce.
 Nothing more, nothing less!
 If he brings up details, tell him you just want some time and set a future date to talk about money, the kids, etc. All the big stuff.